pfr-mf6/ImageTrend-DataMart/NFIRS_model.md

 ## Troubleshooting

-WIth only the report we've made so far we now have an at-a-glance view of our bulk reports.
+With only the report we've made so far we now have an at-a-glance view of our bulk reports.
 This allows us to quickly assess training, implementation and/or reporting issues all at once!

 For instance, reports with Engine 3 and Truck 3 do not include an FMA or `Primary Station Name` while all other EOPS units do (not visible in the above example).
 In order to problem-solve this inconsistency, we may need to: